saylordotorg/course_hist211/Unit12.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../../../
+previous: ../Unit11
+---
 **Unit 12: Final Exam** <span id="12"></span>
 -   **Final Exam: The Saylor Foundation’s “HIST211-SL Final Exam”**
     Link: The Saylor Foundation’s [“HIST211-SL Final